LCAV/mooc-hwlab/docs/real-world-dsp/code-efficiency.md

 with this, the expression $$x[n-k], k <M,$$can be accessed as `x[(ix + M - k) % M]`.

 In a microcontroller, where each CPU cycle counts, modulo operations are expensive but they can be avoided and replaced by binary masks if we choose $$M$$to be a power of two.
 In those cases, `ix % M` is equivalent to `ix & (M-1)` and the bitwise AND is a much faster operation.
-Since $$M$$is the _minimum_ number of past values that we need access to, we can always increase $$M$$until its reaches a power of two, especially when $$M$$is small.
+Since $$M$$is the _minimum_ number of past values that we need access to, we can always increase $$M$$until it reaches a power of two, especially when $$M$$is small.

 Here is a simple example: